 Fake Picasso Painting For Sale

-On the 26th June 2015, Dominic Currie, made headline news.
-He had supposedly discovered a Pablo Picasso painting rolled up in one of his Mother’s old suitcases in the loft.
+On 26th June 2015, Dominic Currie made headline news.
+He had supposedly discovered a Pablo Picasso painting rolled up in one of his mother’s old suitcases in the loft.

-He claimed that the painting was given to his Mother by his Father, a Russian soldier in the 1950’s who she’d met on holiday in Poland.
+He claimed that the painting was given to his mother by his father, a Russian soldier in the 1950’s who she had met on holiday in Poland.

 The painting was due to be sent to Christie’s auction house to be authenticated, when it was revealed that it was in fact a hoax and the painting was a fake.
 Mr Currie had painted the painting and Picasso’s signature onto it himself.

-Bendor Grosvenor, an art historian in Edinburgh looked into Dominic’s claims and revealed that they were untrue.
-During the last 6 months, pieces of Soviet memorabilia had been bought from eBay usings Curries wife’s account.
-One of which had a striking resemblance to the picture of Curries Father.
+Bendor Grosvenor, an art historian in Edinburgh, looked into Dominic’s claims and revealed that they were untrue.
+During the last 6 months, pieces of Soviet memorabilia had been bought from eBay using Curries wife’s account, one of which had a striking resemblance to the picture of Currie’s Father.

 After this discovery, he admitted that the whole story was a hoax, claiming it was performance art, to raise awareness of Scotland’s struggling artists.
 He was inspired by the recent sale of PIcasso’s Women of Algiers, which sold for a record price of £115 million.

 He believes that more should be done for struggling artists, as some are forced into working menial jobs because they can’t make a living.
 Despite training and perfecting their art, Curries feels it can often be overlooked because it has no history to it, even though the art is just as good.